firavoyage/Blogging/projects.md

 Float - The music player of solitude

 Trkr - The rss reader of anything
-Arch - Save the memories on the internet
-Fltr - Opensource image methods list
+Fltr - The image methods list
-MaterialSvg - svg editor but material design
+Timeline - Home for your memories & discoveries MaterialSvg - svg editor but material design

 Path - The ultimate OI roadmap